Watershed Conservation

 Meet the Funders

-Roy Weil and Mary Shaw, outdoor enthusiasts and Conservancy members since 1974, established the Canoe Access Development Fund in 2008 to help make the rivers and streams of Western Pennsylvania more accessible for recreation and encourage others to get outdoors.
-They strongly believe in the importance of connecting people to nature through hands-on experiences.
-Roy and Mary hope that when people have easier access to canoe area streams, they will be inspired to preserve our region’s natural heritage.
-When setting up the fund, they chose the Conservancy due to its commitment to conservation, the outdoors, water trails and getting people engaged with the natural world.
+Roy Weil and Mary Shaw, outdoor enthusiasts and Conservancy members since 1974, established the Canoe Access Development Fund in 2008 to help make Western Pennsylvania's rivers and streams more accessible for recreation and to encourage people to get outdoors.
+They chose the Conservancy due to our commitment to conservation, the outdoors, water trails and getting people engaged with the natural world.

 WPC Canoe Access Development Fund